lennarto/reopen-existing-tab/readme.md

 ## Apple Shortcuts
 **todo**

+## 🤝  Found a bug?
+Missing a specific feature?
+Feel free to file a new issue with a respective title and description

-## ABOUT ME / Contributing / License
+## 💛 Support ABOUT ME / Contributing / License
+sponsor page

+## 📘 License
+"open-existing-tab" is released under the terms of the [MIT License](LICENSE).

+BUY ME a COFFE, PAYPAL, LO FI